 - Since the mainstreaming interventions are still in the early phases, it is important to maintain key experts who might be outside of the current institutional arrangements to provide technical backstopping and facilitation of the tasks in the sector-level task groups.
 This will ensure that there is adequate time for the new personnel involved under the new institutional arrangement to update themselves with the assigned tasks and responsibilities.
 It will also ensure the smooth transfer of roles and capacity to the structures under the new system and offer a good boost to a solid foundation for the implementation of the new arrangements.
-Ultimately, such an arrangement will ensure that there is a bridging mechanism linking the existing institutional arrangement to the new one.
+Ultimately, such an arrangement to the new one.
 Thus, a possible disconnect and total halt of the inventory process could be avoided. - Moving forward, it is important to engage a core group of experienced experts who have been involved in the GHG inventory in the various sectors over the years to train and mentor assigned personnel under the new institutional arrangement.
 This will improve the human resource strength for the estimation and generation of information.
 It also constitutes a critical component of the smooth operation of the new arrangement.